jakesandersx/Monkey-Bot/README.md

 </div>

 ### Monkey Bot is a multi-role discord bot in python that I have worked on/off with for a span of about two years.
 It includes a wide vartiety of commands including games, clash royale API scraping data, or user / server information.
+It also tracks message data via MySQL.

 # Commands: